JesperChristensen89/TensorFlow-Jetson-TX2/README.md

 ```

 # Build information
-TensorFlow is build on Jetson TX2 with the environment:
+TensorFlow is built on Jetson TX2 with the environment:
 * L4T 28.1 (JetPack 3.1)
 * CUDA 8.0
 * cuDNN 6.0.21